aniravi24/aniravi24.github.io/pages/posts/stand-out-engineering-team.md

 ---
-title: "How to make an engineering team stand out"
+title: How to make an engineering team stand out
-author: "Ani Ravi"
+author: Ani Ravi
 date: 2024-10-16
-tags: Company, Startup, Engineering
+tag: Company, Startup, Engineering
 description: What many engineering teams seem to be miss
 ---